Student and staff safety is the top priority of the Anchorage School District

 What does ALICE stand for?

-L – Lockdown: Move to a secure location, lock the door and take action to better barricade the room and begin preparing for other strategies if needed, such as evacuate or, as a last resort counter.
+Lockdown – Move to a secure location, lock the door and take action to better barricade the room and begin preparing for other strategies if needed, such as evacuate.

-I – Inform: Share the violent intruder’s location and direction as often as possible using any means necessary (such as the intercom, handheld radios, text, cell phone or other means) so that everyone on site has access to the information.
-The goal is that knowledge is the key to survival.
+Inform – Share the intruder’s location and direction as often as possible using any means necessary (such as the intercom, handheld radios, text, cell phone or other means) so that everyone on site has access to the information.

 The strategies do not need to be completed in order and should not be considered a checklist.
 Staff and students will rely on the information at hand and their own judgment to determine the safest course of action.